radical-cybertools/radical.pilot/docs/source/tutorial/index.rst

 **Prerequisites:**

-* You are familiar with Linux or UNIX .
+* You are familiar with Linux or UNIX.
 * You can read and write Python code.
 * You can use SSH and understand how public and private keys work.
 * You understand the basic concepts of distributed computing.